 Reconstruction After Mohs Surgery

 Depending on the extent of the cancer removal process, you may require a reconstructive procedure to address the affected area.
 We must consider how much cancer was removed, the skin that it affected, and the current appearance of your surrounding tissue.
 Dr. Madden will continue your healing process by complementing the Mohs surgery with the appropriate reconstructive approach.
+You will receive one of the following closures based on the type, size, and location of your specific cancer:

 If the skin cancer is finite enough, it can simply be removed and stitched shut using the primary closure method.
 This adjoins the two ridges of skin alongside the surgical site in a straight line.
 Since skin is sometimes complex, a simple line may result in darts and bulges along the suture area.
 Dr. Madden may need to remove additional skin to make the primary closure technique look and feel right for you.